Student Life . Housing

-To be guaranteed housing on campus, students must submit the residence hall application and the required $150 housing deposit before May 1.
-The deposit ensures that the preferred room assignment will be given first consideration.
+To be guaranteed housing on campus, students must submit their $200 housing fee by May 1.
+The fee ensures that the preferred room assignment will be given first consideration.
 Deposits received after May 1 cannot be guaranteed housing and will be placed by the date received.
-The deposit is forfeited if the contract is not fulfilled.
+The fee is forfeited if the contract is not fulfilled.
 Students will receive notification of status after June 1.

-Once the housing application and deposit has been submitted, students must complete additional online housing forms.
+Once the housing fee has been submitted, students must complete additional online housing forms.
 Forms include a Residence Hall Contract, Emergency Medical Information, Meal Plan Selection, and additional health forms.
-These forms will be available through the online StART pre-orientation program after May 1.
+These forms will be available through the online StART pre-orientation program after June 1.

-The Uptown Residence Hall is managed by the Director of Student Life and Housing, and it is staffed by a graduate hall director and resident assistants.
+The Residence Halls are managed by the Director of Student Life + Housing, and are staffed by a graduate hall director and resident assistants.